oer4sdi/Geospatial-Web-Services/StoryBoard.md

 ## 1. Overview

-In this Open Educational Resource (OER) you will learn which forms of **geospatial web services** exist, how they are structured, how they can be integrated into an open source GIS (QGIS) and connect with a self published GeoServer.
+In this Open Educational Resource (OER) you will learn which forms of **Geospatial Web Services** exist, how they are structured, how they can be integrated into an open source GIS (QGIS) and connect with a self published GeoServer.

 After you have completed the following Modules, you will know:
 * (Module 1) what Geospatial Web Services and OGC standards are